brotatotes/bht-automation/bht gen 3/Luke/Chapter 21/Luke 21 11 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:22:33
+- Timestamp: 12-25-2023 20:33:35
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 82
+- BHT Word Count: 64
-- BHT Commentary Usage: 33.33%
+- BHT Commentary Usage: 34.78%
-- BHT Quality Score: 1.3076429332948762
+- BHT Quality Score: 1.6631149993794416
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (60):
+- ChatGPT injected words (46):
-	['ahead', 'alarming', 'amidst', 'and', 'approaching', 'as', 'be', 'before', 'come', 'commentary', 'do', 'earthquakes', 'emphasizes', 'end', 'events', 'faith', 'famines', 'fearful', 'firm', 'first', 'followers', 'for', 'happen', 'harbingers', 'highlights', 'his', 'in', 'inevitability', 'jesus', 'lies', 'linguistic', 'mention', 'must', 'nature', 'not', 'of', 'pestilences', 'prepared', 'rare', 'remaining', 'serve', 'sights', 'stand', 'terrified', 'that', 'the', 'their', 'these', 'things', 'to', 'trials', 'underscores', 'urges', 'verses', 'warning', 'what', 'which', 'will', 'witnessed', 'wordplay']
+	['a', 'alike', 'all', 'and', 'are', 'before', 'blazing', 'by', 'characterized', 'come', 'comets', 'denoting', 'earthquakes', 'elaborates', 'famines', 'fearful', 'fright', 'from', 'great', 'greek', 'heaven', 'in', 'including', 'is', 'josephus', 'mentioning', 'must', 'on', 'one', 'over', 'pestilences', 'play', 'pronounced', 'rare', 'sights', 'signs', 'stars', 'terrifying', 'terrors', 'the', 'these', 'with', 'woes', 'word', 'words', 'worse']
-- ChatGPT injected words (significant words only) (40):
+- ChatGPT injected words (significant words only) (30):
-	['ahead', 'alarming', 'amidst', 'approaching', 'come', 'commentary', 'earthquakes', 'emphasizes', 'end', 'events', 'faith', 'famines', 'fearful', 'firm', 'followers', 'happen', 'harbingers', 'highlights', 'inevitability', 'jesus', 'lies', 'linguistic', 'mention', 'nature', 'pestilences', 'prepared', 'rare', 'remaining', 'serve', 'sights', 'stand', 'terrified', 'things', 'trials', 'underscores', 'urges', 'verses', 'warning', 'witnessed', 'wordplay']
+	['alike', 'blazing', 'characterized', 'come', 'comets', 'denoting', 'earthquakes', 'elaborates', 'famines', 'fearful', 'fright', 'great', 'greek', 'heaven', 'including', 'josephus', 'mentioning', 'pestilences', 'play', 'pronounced', 'rare', 'sights', 'signs', 'stars', 'terrifying', 'terrors', 'woes', 'word', 'words', 'worse']

 ### Logs
-- Attempt 1 BHT: In Luke 21:11, Jesus warns of the events to come, saying Do not be terrified; these things must happen first before the end.
-The verse references earthquakes, famines, pestilences, and fearful sights, which will signal the approaching end times.
-These terrors and signs from heaven will bring great upheaval and devastation.
-The commentary suggests a paronomasia, or play on words, using similar-sounding phrases for famines and pestilences, and emphasizes the rare and fearful nature of the sights to be witnessed.
-It is clear that Jesus wants his followers to be prepared for these challenging times, trusting in their faith.
+- Attempt 1 BHT: Worse must come before all is over - earthquakes, famines, pestilences, and terrifying sights and terrors.
+These woes are characterized by a play on words, with famines and pestilences and terrors pronounced alike in the Greek.
+The word terrors is a rare one, denoting fright.
+These events are not to terrify us, but rather serve as signs and warnings.
+Josephus further elaborates on these signs, mentioning great earthquakes, fearful sights and signs from heaven, and even comets and blazing stars.
-- 🔄 Luke 21:11 (attempt 1, 99 words, 35.21% quotes quality score: 1.4425902897100595, V2 normalized quality score: 39.31, commentator tiers 1-3: 35.55%, 0.0%, 64.45%)
+- 🔄 Luke 21:11 (attempt 1, 79 words, 42.11% quotes quality score: 1.6244149739527378, V2 normalized quality score: 45.35, commentator tiers 1-3: 40.26%, 0.0%, 59.74%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
-	- VERSE_REF FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: Do not be terrified, these things must happen first before the end.
-Jesus warns of the impending calamities - earthquakes, famines, pestilences, and fearful sights.
-The commentary reinforces the gravity of these events, highlighting the paronomasia of similar-sounding phrases for famines and pestilences.
-It underscores the rarity and fear-inducing nature of the sights to be witnessed.
-Jesus urges his followers to remain firm in their faith, prepared for the tribulations that will precede the culmination of these events.
+- Attempt 2 BHT: Worse must come before all is over - earthquakes, famines, pestilences, and terrifying sights and terrors.
+These woes are characterized by a play on words, with famines and pestilences and terrors pronounced alike in the Greek.
+The word terrors is a rare one, denoting fright.
+These events are not to terrify us, but rather serve as signs and warnings.
+Josephus further describes great earthquakes and fearful sights and signs from heaven, including comets and blazing stars.
-- 🔄 Luke 21:11 (attempt 2, 79 words, 32.73% quotes quality score: 1.16916000551099, V2 normalized quality score: 30.22, commentator tiers 1-3: 34.45%, 0.0%, 65.55%)
+- 🔄 Luke 21:11 (attempt 2, 75 words, 41.07% quotes quality score: 1.6205477986291155, V2 normalized quality score: 45.23, commentator tiers 1-3: 40.55%, 0.0%, 59.45%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
-- Attempt 3 BHT: Jesus cautions against being terrified, as these events are necessary before the end.
-The passage mentions earthquakes, famines, pestilences, and fearful sights, signaling the approaching culmination.
-The commentary explains the play on words for famines and pestilences, as well as the rare and unsettling nature of the sights to be witnessed.
-Jesus encourages his followers to remain steadfast in their faith, prepared for the coming trials.
+- Attempt 3 BHT: Worse must come before all is over - earthquakes, famines, pestilences, and terrifying sights and terrors.
+These woes are characterized by a play on words, with famines and pestilences and terrors pronounced alike in the Greek.
+The word terrors is a rare one, denoting fright.
+These events are not to terrify us, but rather serve as signs and warnings.
+Josephus further elaborates on the signs, mentioning great earthquakes, and fearful sights and signs from heaven, including comets and blazing stars.
-- 🔄 Luke 21:11 (attempt 3, 66 words, 34.69% quotes quality score: 1.3163706443593228, V2 normalized quality score: 35.11, commentator tiers 1-3: 37.3%, 0.0%, 62.7%)
+- 🔄 Luke 21:11 (attempt 3, 79 words, 40.35% quotes quality score: 1.6154575107725058, V2 normalized quality score: 45.06, commentator tiers 1-3: 40.19%, 0.0%, 59.81%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
-	- 'PASSAGE' FOUND IN BHT!
-- Attempt 4 BHT: Do not be terrified; these things must happen first before the end.
-Jesus' warning highlights the inevitability of the events to come.
-The verses mention earthquakes, famines, pestilences, and fearful sights, which serve as harbingers of the approaching end.
-The commentary underscores the linguistic wordplay for famines and pestilences, and emphasizes the rare and alarming nature of the sights that will be witnessed.
-Amidst these trials, Jesus urges his followers to stand firm in their faith, remaining prepared for what lies ahead.
+- Attempt 4 BHT: Worse must come before all is over - earthquakes, famines, pestilences, and terrifying sights and terrors.
+These events are not meant to terrify, but rather to serve as signs and warnings.
+Josephus provides further details, mentioning great earthquakes and fearful sights and signs from heaven, including comets and blazing stars.
-- 🔄 Luke 21:11 (attempt 4, 82 words, 33.33% quotes quality score: 1.3076429332948762, V2 normalized quality score: 34.82, commentator tiers 1-3: 36.19%, 0.0%, 63.81%)
+- 🔄 Luke 21:11 (attempt 4, 49 words, 37.5% quotes quality score: 1.6145428796530716, V2 normalized quality score: 45.03, commentator tiers 1-3: 33.02%, 0.0%, 66.98%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
-- Attempt 5 BHT: Jesus warns, Do not be terrified; these things must happen first before the end.
-The verse refers to earthquakes, famines, pestilences, and fearful sights, which serve as signs of the approaching culmination.
-The commentary highlights the play on words for famines and pestilences and emphasizes the rare and unsettling nature of the sights to be witnessed.
-Despite these trials, Jesus urges followers to stay strong in their faith, prepared for what is to come.
+- Attempt 5 BHT: Worse must come before all is over - earthquakes, famines, pestilences, and terrifying sights and terrors.
+These woes are characterized by a play on words, with famines and pestilences and terrors pronounced alike in the Greek.
+The word terrors is a rare one, denoting fright.
+Josephus elaborates on these signs, mentioning great earthquakes and fearful sights and signs from heaven, including comets and blazing stars.
-- 🔄 Luke 21:11 (attempt 5, 74 words, 35.19% quotes quality score: 1.3828955720791278, V2 normalized quality score: 37.32, commentator tiers 1-3: 37.92%, 0.0%, 62.08%)
+- 🔄 Luke 21:11 (attempt 5, 64 words, 34.78% quotes quality score: 1.6631149993794416, V2 normalized quality score: 46.64, commentator tiers 1-3: 41.62%, 0.0%, 58.38%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- ✅ Luke 21:11 bht prompt v0.8 (82 words, 33.33% quotes)
+- ✅ Luke 21:11 bht prompt v0.8 (64 words, 34.78% quotes)
-- quality score: 1.3076429332948762, V2 normalized quality score: 34.82, commentator tiers 1-3: 36.19%, 0.0%, 63.81%)
+- quality score: 1.6631149993794416, V2 normalized quality score: 46.64, commentator tiers 1-3: 41.62%, 0.0%, 58.38%)